timgaripov/TensorNet-TF/README.md

 ### I want to implement this in Caffe (or other library without autodiff).
 Any tips on doing the backward pass?
 Great!
-Write me when you're done or if you have questions along the way.
+Write us when you're done or if you have questions along the way.
 The MATLAB version of the code has the [backward pass implementation](https://github.com/Bihaqo/TensorNet/blob/master/src/matlab/vl_nntt_backward.m) for TT-FC layer.
 But note that the forward pass in MATLAB and TensorFlow versions is implemented differently.

 ### Have you tried other tensor decompositions, like CP-decomposition?